 Some sights enthrall immediately.
 They captivate alone with their beauty.
 Or even with just a soft whisper of their history.
 Yet the ones that always grip the most are those that entrance you with their mystery.

-Such is the winery of Cantina Tramin.
+Such is the Cantina Tramin Winery.
 Crowning a vine-drenched hilltop overlooking the tantalizing blue waters of Lake Caldaro, the winery is a South Tyrolean sight to behold all on its own.
 If its evocative design doesn’t stir wonder inside you, check your pulse.

 So eclectic is its exterior, Cantina Tramin can’t help but demand the attention of everyone along the South Tyrolean Wine Road.
 It certainly demanded ours — capturing our eyes before our hearts.

 We first came across Cantina Tramin (Kellerei Tramin in German) two years ago while breezing from one wine village to the next.
 The striking structure of the winery amid the rolling foothills was impossible to ignore.
 Almost hypnotic.
 And most definitely a magnet for curious souls like ourselves.

 As we had little time between our next scheduled stop, we swung in for a quick look at what appeared to be a modern-day temple built to honor the Ancient Roman god of wine.
 That quick look turned into a glass of Gewürztraminer recommended to both of us.
 We surrendered.
 The sprawling panoramic view unfolding before our eyes from the winery’s terrace was too alluring to not let its wine grace our lips.

 We promised ourselves to make a return visit.
 And this past year we were fortunate to receive a grand behind-the-scenes tour and tasting as impressive as the building itself.